 I combine my knowledge of Acupuncture and Traditional Chinese Medicine to develop a treatment plan that is individually tailored to each client.
 My treatments can help in pain reduction and stress management, increasing vitality, immunity and general well-being.

-Dip.
+Qualifications: Dip.
 Acupuncture, Dip.
 Tuina, MNZRA

 I studied acupuncture and Traditional Chinese Medicine at the New Zealand School of Acupuncture and Traditional Chinese Medicine (TCM), in Wellington.
 I graduated with a Bachelor degree in the Health Sciences for Acupuncture and TCM in 2014.

 For most of my professional life I was involved in food in one form or another; as a baker when I left school, then completed an apprenticeship as a Patisserie Chef, then I went to the UK and worked in contract catering kitchens where I trained further as a pastry chef.
 Over the years I worked on the other side of the kitchen and became a chef.